tkrclient/pygames-chat/README.md

     $ cd pygames-chat
     $ docker compose up -d

-- features a tiny ~50mb docker container for only the minimum needed (python3, picows, pygames-chat)
+- features a tiny ~50mb docker from scratch container for only the minimum needed (python3, picows, pygames-chat)